Oftentimes I think of life as merely a novel of love and loss. Of eventualities that happen as if it was meant to be all along.

 The two have an argument outside, and she runs in crying.
-The man she was with is told to leave when it is apparent he has upset her very much.
+The man she was with is told to leave when it is apparent he has upset her so much.

 So the wife takes her under her wing.
-Which is the first in a long line of mistakes, once she has time to reflect upon it.
+Which is the first in a long line of mistakes the wife makes, once she has time to reflect upon it.

 The girl likes what she sees, the life of parties with famous people, pretty homes that have been handed down from generation to generation.
 Old money.